DarekMazur/react-content-manager/README.md

    npm run dev
 ```
 The application will be available at http://localhost:5173.
+Before running please check your .env file.

+In main directory you can find .env.example file with all variables needed to connect RCM4S with your Strapi backend.

 ## 5. Project Structure
 <!-- Placeholder for Project Structure -->